 - Legal Research

-Either directly representing clients or offering assistance to practicing attorneys, legal professionals must possess strong research skills.
-Paralegals often need to research and analyze laws and regulations to prepare lawyers for trials.
-Judges and hearing officers must also conduct research to resolve disputes and issue legal decisions.
+While directly representing clients or offering assistance to practicing attorneys, legal professionals must possess strong research skills.
+Paralegals often need to conduct research and analyze laws and regulations to prepare lawyers for trials.
+Judges and hearing officers must also engage in research to resolve disputes and issue legal decisions.

 Clear and effective writing is integral to all legal studies career paths.
 To succeed in law school, aspiring attorneys must be able to properly structure arguments and cite academic sources.
-Arbitrators write settlement agreements, legal assistants draft memos, court reporters create detailed summaries of trials and other proceedings, and judges author opinions.
+For example, arbitrators write settlement agreements, legal assistants draft memos, court reporters create detailed summaries of trials and other proceedings, and judges author opinions.

 When preparing for a case or a mediation, legal professionals often conduct investigations to uncover relevant facts.
 To hone students' investigatory skills, legal studies programs often feature coursework in areas like forensic analysis, evidence collection and chains of custody, and interview techniques.